thomasstrassmann/all-about-bass/README.md

 The color palette considered is composed of an orange tone of the bass from the Hero image, with the application of other compound colors.
 Adobe's Color Wheel was used for this purpose.
 The colors are also located in the link above.

-All iconogrophy content comes from the Font Awesome repertoire.
 Google Fons was used for the typography.
-The font ... is used for important texts and headlines, the font ... is used for descriptive paragraphs.
+The font 'Fjallo One' is used for important texts and headlines, the font 'Inter' is used for descriptive paragraphs.

 A website logo was created with the Adobe Creative Cloud, Adobe Express to be exact.
 The website logo is also part of the [visual-language folder](./assets/visual-language/).